Oil

 For this reason, it is massively extracted from its place of formation: the subsoil.
 Using extraction facilities known as wells, their deposits (usually close to natural gas deposits) are located in the lower layers of the subsoil, and the liquid is extracted using various techniques, according to the nature of the soil and the geographical layout, which It can be on land, or on the seabed or in rivers, lakes, etc.

-You may be interested: Inorganic Chemistry
+You may be interested: Chemical Bond

 Oil marketing is the main economic activity of numerous countries such as Venezuela Saudi Arabia, Russia, Iraq or Iran, most of which organize their crude oil production around the guidelines of the Organization of the Petroleum Exporting Countries (OPEC), founded in 1960 and currently headquartered in Vienna, Austria.